calculix/cae/README.md

 - create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
 - save mesh as UNV or export it to INP with [SalomeToCalculix GUI tool](https://github.com/psicofil/SalomeToCalculix),
 - import INP or UNV mesh to CAE and continue creating model,
-- if needed edit Fortran subroutines and rebuild ccx (Job->Rebuild CalculiX),
+- if needed, edit Fortran subroutines and rebuild ccx (Job->Rebuild CalculiX),
 - submit job from CAE,
 - export job result to the Paraview post-processor or view it in GraphiX.

-You can pass name of your model as an argument to open it at start:
+Edit default startup model name in in File->Settings or you can pass it as an argument to open at start:

     in Linux:       ./ccx_cae -inp model.inp
                     ./ccx_cae -inp model.unv